serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 Just filter by [our labels](https://github.com/serverless/serverless/labels) such as [easy-pick](https://github.com/serverless/serverless/issues?q=is%3Aopen+is%3Aissue+label%3Astatus%2Feasy-pick), [help-wanted](https://github.com/serverless/serverless/issues?q=is%3Aopen+is%3Aissue+label%3Astatus%2Fhelp-wanted) or [needs-feedback](https://github.com/serverless/serverless/labels/stage%2Fneeds-feedback) to find areas where you can help us!

-Furthermore we're always seeking feedback from our community to build the features in the best way possible.
+Furthermore, we're always seeking feedback from our community to build the features in the best way possible.
 [Here's a list](https://github.com/serverless/serverless/labels/stage%2Fneeds-feedback) with issues where we need your feedback and insights in your real world usage of Serverless.

 ### Using "Scope" to Contribute

-We use our own Serverless open Source tool called ["Scope"](https://github.com/serverless/scope) to manage the Frameworks development process:
+We use our own Serverless open source tool called ["Scope"](https://github.com/serverless/scope) to manage the Framework's development process:

 [Serverless Framework Status Board](https://serverless.com/framework/status/)